Mooreb4/Ecc_PE_Tools/README.md

 Likelihood is maximized over the extrinsic parameters of the eccentric model (t_c, l_c, lambda_c)

-The sys_ff.cpp is meant to find the maximum likelihood parameters very accurately using a very large SNR injection and many parallel tempering chains
+The sys_ff.cpp is meant to find the maximum likelihood parameters very accurately using a very large SNR injection and many parallel tempering chains, such that the coldest chain explores a very narrow likelihood peak.

 MCMC code uses a proposal distribution which is mix of fisher jumps, draws from prior, differential evolution, and parallel tempering.